Sam21-git/Versa-Asia-JS-Test/README.md

 After run the script, the result will be shown in the terminal.

 ![Result 2](https://i.imgur.com/QvZ6eiU.png)
-Open the `output.json` file to view the generated JSON content.
+`output.json` will be created and can be opened to view the output.

 #### Feel free to reach out if you encounter any difficulties or have further questions.